CrossTheRoadElec/Phoenix5-Documentation/README.md

 - which PID loop to select (when accessing PID signals such as integral accumulator)
 - which limit switch direction, 0 for forward, 1 for reverse (when accessing limit parameters)

+Every language supports a [ConfigGetParameter](http://www.ctr-electronics.com/downloads/api/java/html/com/ctre/phoenix/motorcontrol/can/BaseMotorController.html#configGetParameter-com.ctre.phoenix.ParamEnum-int-int-) and [ConfigSetParameter](http://www.ctr-electronics.com/downloads/api/java/html/com/ctre/phoenix/motorcontrol/can/BaseMotorController.html#configSetParameter-com.ctre.phoenix.ParamEnum-double-int-int-int-).

 #### Configuration Parameters - What is timeout for?
 All config* routines in the C++/Java require a timeoutMs parameter.
 When set to a non-zero value, the config routine will wait for an acknowledgement from the device before returning.
-If the timeout is exceeded, and error code is generated and a Driver Station message is produced.
+If the timeout is exceeded, an error code is generated and a Driver Station message is produced.
 When set to zero, no checking is performed (identical behavior to the CTRE v4 Toolsute).

 ## Software Object Model
 ### WPILib SpeedController/Drivetrain Objects